 SO!
 Ltd enjoys a proven, end-to-end full 4G LTE solution that supports current business needs and future services as they evolve.

 Somcable is now working on creating a gateway in Berbera, Somaliland, which has great potential of becoming an international submarine cable hub, strategically located on the Gulf of Aden, allowing cross connectivity to Europe/Asia.
 Plans are already underway for the landing of international submarine cables in Berbera.
-Somcable has built and constructed a unified fiber network across the Horn of Africa, which connects Somaliland to Djibouti, Ethiopia and Puntland State of Somalia with the latter under progress.
+Somcable has built and constructed a unified fiber network across the Horn of Africa, which connects Somaliland to Djibouti, Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia, and the Puntland State of Somalia with the latter under progress.

-The company has a fully redundant network with multiple connection points to ensure services are uninterrupted on the connections that runs between Djibouti to Somaliland via a terrestrial long-haul fiber optic network that connects the two points on land.
-The idea is that if one fails, the other serves as a back-up, ensuring uninterrupted redundant service.
+The company has a fully redundant network with multiple connection points to ensure services are uninterrupted on the connections that run between Djibouti to Somaliland via a terrestrial long-haul fiber-optic network that connects the two points on land.
+The idea is that if one fails, the other serves as a backup, ensuring uninterrupted redundant service.

 - Somaliland: The Little Country That Could By David Shinn